jmtalarn/elm-personal-site/content/posts/2017-08-18-build-publish-ionic-app-live-update-firebase-angularjs.md

 };
 ```

 In the same way, if we want to delete an item, the delay allows to cancel the operation before proceed with the  deletion of the element.
-Also when a delete is performed beyond cancelling any pending update operation it will set the <code>autosave.enabled</code> to false and it will act as a semaphore in red to any attempt to update meanwhile the operation ends.
+Also when a delete is performed beyond cancelling any pending update operation it will set the `autosave.enabled` to false and it will act as a semaphore in red to any attempt to update meanwhile the operation ends.